luminus-framework/luminus/resources/docs-1.x/database.md

 ```

 The driver has to be present on the classpath, which means you should include it as a dependency in `project.clj` as well.
-For example, if you were connecting to PostreSQL, you would have to include the following dependency in your `project.clj`:
+For example, if you were connecting to PostgreSQL, you would have to include the following dependency in your `project.clj`:

 ```clojure
 [postgresql/postgresql "9.3-1102-jdbc41"]